vogt4nick/dequindre/docs/source/user-guide/cookbook.md

 '/c/users/me/AppData/Local/Continuum/miniconda3/envs/test_env/Scripts/python'
 ```

-So now the task is pointing to the conda environment and will run that environment at runtime.
+Now the task is pointing to the conda environment and will run that environment at runtime.

-### pipenv Environments

 ### Configure DAG